-In addition to the restrictions contained in the lock-up agreements described above, we have entered into agreements with certain of our security holders, including our Investor Rights Agreement and agreements governing our equity awards, that contain market stand-off provisions imposing restrictions on the ability of such security holders to offer, sell or transfer our equity securities until the earlier of (a) February 1, 2021 or (b) the expiration date of the IPO lock-up agreements.
-These market stand-off restrictions will be released on December 9, 2020 concurrently with the early expiration of the IPO lock-up agreements.
+In addition to the restrictions contained in the lock-up agreements described above, we have entered into agreements with certain of our security holders, including our Investor Rights Agreement and agreements governing our equity awards, that contain the market stand-off restrictions imposing restrictions on the ability of such security holders to offer, sell or transfer our equity securities until the earlier of (a) February 1, 2021 or (b) the expiration date of the IPO lockup agreements.
+In order to effect this offering, the Company intends to release the applicable market stand-off restrictions solely with respect to up to 10% of the shares of common stock subject to the market stand-off restrictions beneficially owned by our non-executive employees (an aggregate of approximately 450,000 shares of our Series 1 common stock, including the 91,760 shares of our

+Series 1 common stock being released from the IPO lock-up agreements described above).
+The remaining market stand-off restrictions will be released on December 9, 2020 concurrently with the early expiration of the IPO lock-up agreements.